julian-rose/FreeRTOS-for-Agon/README.md

 <p>

 <h4>Beta Demos</h4>
-A Beta demo is found in ./FreeRTOSv202212.01-LTS/FreeRTOS/Demo/DemoMOS/.
+A Beta demo is found in ./FreeRTOSv202212.01-LTS/FreeRTOS/Demo/Beta/DemoMOS/.
 DemoMOS uses the MOS API to access MOS services, including files, directory, and MOS devices including the keyboard, Uart, and I2C interfaces.
 <p>

-A second Beta demo is found in ./FreeRTOSv202212.01-LTS/FreeRTOS/Demo/DemoDEV/.
+A second Beta demo is found in ./FreeRTOSv202212.01-LTS/FreeRTOS/Demo/Beta/DemoDEV/.
 This demonstrates the new DEV API capabilities.
+Currently that is the full GPIO API, with a subset of the UART API still in development.

 <h3>License</h3>
 FreeRTOS / MOS for Agon is released under the MIT license.
 This is done mainly